How Do Solar Optimisers Work?

 • Smart panels (that use integrated DC optimisers)

-Generally, the most expensive option tends to be a microinverter, with the least expensive being smart panels.
+Generally, the most expensive solar optimiser option tends to be a microinverter, with the least expensive being smart panels.

-The different types of optimisers are designed for use in different kinds of setups, so it’s always best to talk to a solar tech professional about your personal requirements before deciding what to buy.
+The different types of solar panel optimisers are designed for use in different kinds of setups, so it’s always best to talk to a solar tech professional about your personal requirements before deciding what to buy.
+That’s what we’re here for, after all.

 Who Should Invest In Solar Optimisers?